AElfProject/aelf-web3.js/README.md

 You need to run a local or remote AELF node to use this library.

-Please read the documentation(need add link) for more.
+Please read the ./docs for more.

 Get the demos in ./demos